SoftwareAG/c8y-docs/content/authentication/sso-bundle/custom-template.md

 The user will be granted access to the global role "business", the default application "cockpit" and the inventory roles "Manager" and "Reader" for the device group named "region north".

-If no access mapping matches the user token, the user will get an "access denied" message when trying to log in.
+If no access mapping matches the user token, you will get an "access denied" message when trying to log in.
 This will also happen if there is no access mapping defined causing all users to be unable to log in using SSO.

 New rules can be added by clicking **Add access mapping** or **Add inventory roles** at the bottom.
 An access mapping statement can consist of multiple checks like in the image below.
 You can add a rule to an existing statement by clicking **and**.
 Click the remove icon <i class="dlt-c8y-icon-minus-circle text-danger icon-20"></i> to remove a rule.